ledemi/ledemi.github.io/ocsea.md

 (This website is also hosted for free on [GitHub Pages](https://pages.github.com/).)

-Scan this QR code on your phone and click Install App to install OCSEA as a [PWA](https://en.wikipedia.org/wiki/Progressive_web_app):
+To install OCSEA on your phone as a [PWA](https://en.wikipedia.org/wiki/Progressive_web_app), navigate to [OCSEA](https://gff856e6c70bc1a-afadb1.adb.us-chicago-1.oraclecloudapps.com/ords/r/ocs/ocsea) or scan the QR code below and click Install App.

 ![ocsea_qr_code](/assets/images/ocsea_qr_code.png)